-- All students are expected to bring a pair of headphones for every class. - Flash drives are not necessary, but a Dropbox or Google Drive account is required. - Assignments can be revised and resubmitted (with the exception of the final project) but this should always be discussed with and cleared by Mr. Robson. - Students & parents should be in the practice of checking or subscribing to Mr. Robson's web site for class information, deadlines, homework, etc. - It is student login/ID should be kept SECRET and SECURE.
+- All students are expected to bring a pair of headphones for every class. - Flash drives are not necessary, but a Dropbox or Google Drive account is required. - Assignments can be revised and resubmitted but this should always be discussed with and cleared by Mr. Robson. - Students & parents should be in the practice of checking or subscribing to Mr. Robson's web site for class information, deadlines, homework, etc. - Student login/ID should be kept SECRET and SECURE.
 Allowing others access to your account can create major problems and should be avoided. - NO VIDEO GAMES in Room 213.
-Ever.
+Ever. - NO CELL PHONES.
+You don't need it here!
+Ever!